learningdebunked/SystemDesignFundamentals/README.md

        with clocks although they work quite well  most of the time.
 Robust software needs to be prepared to deal with incorrect clocks
     ** If you use Software that requires synchronized clocks it is essential that you also carefully monitor the clock offset b/w all the machines
     ** Logical clocks: Based on incrementing counters rather than oscillating quartz crystal are safer alternatives for ordering events
+    ** Google deploys.
+GPS reciever or atomic clock in each data center allowing clocks to be synchronized to within about 7ms

+ **Garbage collection in Java**

+    ** Thread pausing : OS Context switching to another thread or Hypervisor switches to different VM or GC pauses or IO pauses or OS Paging